-We live in a world that is filled with social media and the Internet.
+We live in a world filled with social media and the Internet.
 Yet, many people are tired of social media or do not like social media platforms.
-Many artists ask themselves if they can be successful without being on social media?
+Many artists ask themselves if they can be successful without being on social media.

-An artist can also promote their artwork locally, volunteer with their art, licensing artwork, or sell art directly to the consumer.
+These strategies focus on leveraging alternative methods to promote and share your work, ensuring that a social media presence isn’t a prerequisite for success in the art world.
 Below are my top 11 ways that you can still be a successful artist without having a huge presence on social media.

 1- Network to Meet Potential Art Buyers